- 1 Output

 - “Viewing HoNOS through symptom networks: a useful alternative to factor scores?”
 UKROM, 8 July 2015.
 Work with Alastair Macdonald.

 - “Estimating effectiveness of school-based counselling: using data from controlled trials to predict improvement over non-intervention change.”
-BACP Annual Research Conference ‘Understanding Professional Practice: the role of research’.
+British Association for Counselling and Psychotherapy (BACP) Annual Research Conference ‘Understanding Professional Practice: the role of research’.
 15-16 May 2015, Nottingham.

 - “Exploring psychological treatment mechanisms using data from treatment as usual”.
 EBM+: Evidence of mechanisms in evidence-based medicine, University of Kent, 8-9 Jan 2015.